A Race we must win

 A great gift idea for your employees and customers!
 As a corporate customer, you have the opportunity to purchase certificates in the design of your choice for your employees or customers.
 You donate the desired number of mangroves and we will send you individual certificates.
 We are happy to receive your inquiries.

-How is this action made transparent?
-Very simple: We publish the plantings monthly and accompany them with recordings from our drone, but also with Google Earth maps.
-The good thing about Google Earth is that the time slider lets you see the situation before planting and after planting.
-There is a KML file for each of the individual areas so that you can fly to the planting areas by double-clicking in the Explorer.
-Sign up for our newsletter and stay up to date.
+For the transparency of the project, the university produces a report every six months.
+Furthermore, the plantations are documented with drone footage, videos, photos, and also by records in Google Earth maps.
+The good thing about Google Earth is that you can use the time slider to see the situation before planting and after planting.
+There is a KML file for each of the areas, so you can have a closer look at the planting areas in Explorer.

 The white areas show the newly surveyed areas, which together cover over 127 hectares.

-One of the surfaces in detail.
-Our forest managers and five forest managers from Mati have walked all areas to make the maps.
+One of the areas in detail.
+Our foresters and five others from Mati walked all the areas to make the maps.

 All available vehicles were loaded with mangroves.